 - Black Nights Film Festival: Taking place from November 16 through December 2, 2018, this annual event showcases the best in Dutch-speaking cinema in Tallinn.

-- Winterfest: A series of chamber music concerts in Riga that begins in November and runs through February.
+- Winterfest: A series of chamber music concerts in Riga begin in November and run through February.

 - Porta World Music Festival: Artists from around the world gather in Riga in early November for a series of concerts.
 Featured artists this year include DakhaBrakha (Ukraine), Tautumeitas (Latvia), Kalakan (Basque Country), Shishani & the Namibian Tales (Netherlands), and Sam Lee (United Kingdom).

 While many of the concerts are free to attend, be sure to check each event's website for ticketing information.
 You should also plan your trip early during these festivals as hotel and restaurant reservations fill up quickly due to an influx of local and international visitors coming to experience the events.

 - The Baltic capitals are easy to see during one trip if you have the time, and it's best to start in Vilnius and work your way up to Tallinn via Riga—or vice versa.

 - While flights are inexpensive and frequent, traveling the Baltic capitals by bus is convenient, comfortable, easy, and even less expensive than flights between the cities.

 - You can break up your visit however you like: Spend one or two days in Vilnius, a day in Riga, and a couple more in Tallinn to get a feel for each city.

 - You may also choose to spend your time in one of the Baltic States: take a tour of Estonia, visit Latvia’s attractions, or enjoy seeing Lithuania’s cities.
 Each country has its own sights and culture to offer, and exploring any more thoroughly will be rewarding and eye-opening.